Joby Aviation makes its public trading debut on the NYSE – TechCrunch

-Joby Aviation is now public, twelve years after JoeBen Benvirt founded the company at his ranch in the Santa Cruz mountains.
+Joby Aviation is now public, 12 years after JoeBen Bevirt founded the company at his ranch in the Santa Cruz mountains.
 The air taxi developer began trading on the New York Stock Exchange on Wednesday under the ticker symbol “JOBY,” after completing a merger with special purpose acquisition company Reinvent Technology Partners.

 As of 10:00 AM ET, the price per share was at $11.01, up 9.8% from its prior-day closing amount.

 Joby’s post-transaction valuation now stands at $4.5 billion, the largest in the industry.
 It also now has the highest cash balance.
 All told, Joby has around $1.6 billion in total capital to take its air taxi operations to commercialization in 2024.
-That includes $835 million of private-investment-in-public-equity as well as more than $500 million of capital on the balance sheet.
+That includes $835 million of private-investment-in-public-equity, as well as more than $500 million of capital on the balance sheet.

 RTP reported to the Securities and Exchange Commission that around 63% of the 69 million ordinary shares were redeemed prior to the public trading debut, giving Joby access to $255 million out of the $690 million of cash held in trust from the blank-check firm.